AngusP/sdp-firmware/README.md

 The firmware we’re currently running has changed significantly from the source we started with (SDP Group 13 2015).
-While the concepts haven’t changed much, the implementation is significantly different, and the majority of changes made have been done to generalise the control structures and add powerful flexibility to the firmware’s capabilities.
+While the concepts haven’t changed much, the implementation is significantly different, and the majority of changes have been made to generalise the control structures and add powerful flexibility to the firmware’s capabilities.

 The notion of ‘Processes’ has been introduced, allowing a structure to define a task that must be run at a regular interval.
 Process structures